 - Instead of trimming with a knife, you may bend (or snap) the asparagus near the base.
 Don’t worry, they will snap in the right place.
 Unfortunately, when asparagus is not in season or it’s an especially bad batch, this may mean you lose a third or more off the end.

 - Especially thick or especially thin asparagus will require slightly different cooking times.

-- I love my Cosori Air Fryer Max XL
+- I love my Cosori Air Fryer

 - This air fryer asparagus recipe is gluten-free, vegan, keto, and paleo-approved.